cadeyrn/bookmarks-organizer/README.md

 There are already some features planned for the future.

-- Whitelist: create exceptions for bookmarks, which will no longer be objected to during further checks
 - Features for bookmark folders, including empty folders
 - & more…